Jason Witten: 2003 season

-Witten was selected by the Dallas Cowboys in the third round with the 69th overall pick in the 2003 NFL Draft.
+Witten was selected by the Dallas Cowboys in the third round with the 69th overall pick in the 2003 NFL draft.
 He was the fifth tight end selected that year.
-Although the Cowboys had a first-round grade on him, when their turn came in the first and second rounds, they selected cornerback Terrence Newman and Al Johnson based on team needs.
+Although the Cowboys had a first-round grade on Witten, when their turn came in the first and second rounds, they selected cornerback Terrence Newman and Al Johnson based on team needs.
 Undrafted free agent Tony Romo was another rookie who also arrived in Dallas in 2003 and would go on to become Witten's teammate throughout their careers, as well as his roommate during future team training camps and travel games.

 Entering the league as a 20-year-old rookie, one of the youngest players in the NFL, Witten started seven of the 15 games he played in.
-On September 7, he made his NFL debut in a 27–13 loss to the Atlanta Falcons, where he had one reception for 13 yards.
-He broke his jaw against the Arizona Cardinals, after being hit by Ronald McKinnon and Ray Thompson, which required surgery to have three plates inserted to help the healing.
-He only missed one game and continued to play through the injury.
+On September 7, he made his NFL debut in a 27–13 loss to the Atlanta Falcons, recording one reception for 13 yards.
+During Week 5, Witten suffered a fractured jaw against the Arizona Cardinals, after being hit by Ronald McKinnon and Ray Thompson, which required surgery to have three plates inserted to help the healing.
+Witten only missed one game and continued to play through the injury.
 Head coach Bill Parcells complimented Witten on his toughness.
 Witten was named to the NFL All-Rookie Team for the 2003 season.

-Witten finished his rookie year with 35 receptions for 347 receiving yards and a receiving touchdown.
-He made his playoff debut in the Wild Card Round against the Carolina Panthers.
-He had four receptions for 30 yards in the 29–10 loss.
+Witten finished his rookie year with 35 receptions for 347 yards and a touchdown.
+He made his playoff debut in the Wild Card Round against the Carolina Panthers, recording four receptions for 30 yards during the 29–10 loss.

 2004 season

 Witten had a breakout season in 2004, finishing with 87 receptions for 980 receiving yards and six receiving touchdowns.
 His 87 receptions led the NFC and were the 11th most in NFL history by a tight end and a Cowboys team record for the position.
-In Week 7, against the Green Bay Packers, he had eight receptions for 112 receiving yards and one touchdown in the 41–20 loss.
-On November 15, against the Philadelphia Eagles, he had nine receptions for 133 yards and two touchdowns in Week 10.
-He was selected to his first Pro Bowl.
+During Week 7 against the Green Bay Packers, Witten had eight receptions for 112 yards and a touchdown in the 41–20 loss.
+On November 15 against the Philadelphia Eagles, he had nine receptions for 133 yards and two touchdowns in Week 10.
+Witten was selected to his first Pro Bowl.

 2005 season

-Witten finished sixth in the NFL among tight ends with 66 receptions and became the first Cowboys tight end to have at least 65 receptions in consecutive seasons.
-He had 66 receptions for 757 receiving yards and six touchdown receptions for the 9–7 Cowboys in 2005.
-As a result of his successful season, he was named to his second Pro Bowl.
+Witten finished sixth in the NFL among tight ends in total receptions and became the first Cowboys tight end to have at least 65 receptions in consecutive seasons.
+He had 66 receptions for 757 yards and six touchdowns for the 9–7 Cowboys in 2005.
+As a result of his successful season, Witten was named to his second Pro Bowl.